-The vision of the IHO is to be the authoritative worldwide hydrographic body which actively engages all coastal and interested States to advance maritime safety and efficiency and which supports the protection and sustainable use of the marine environment.
+The vision of the IHO is to be the authoritative worldwide hydrographic body which actively engages all coastal and interested States and relevant intergovernmental and other international organizations to advance maritime safety and efficiency and which supports the protection and sustainable use of the marine environment.

-The mission of the IHO is to create a global environment in which States provide adequate and timely hydrographic data, products and services and ensure their widest possible use.
+The mission of the IHO is to create a global environment in which States provide adequate, standardized and timely hydrographic data, products and services and ensure their widest possible use.

-The object of the IHO is proposed in Article II of the amended Convention.
+The object of the IHO is set out in Article II of the Convention on the IHO as amended.
 It shall be the object of the Organization:

-- (a) To promote the use of hydrography for the safety of navigation and all other marine purposes and to raise global awareness of the importance of hydrography; - (b) To improve global coverage, availability and quality of hydrographic data, information, products and services and to facilitate access to such data, information, products and
+- a.
+To promote the use of hydrography for the safety of navigation and all other marine purposes and to raise global awareness of the importance of hydrography: - b.
+To improve global coverage, availability and quality of hydrographic data, information, products and services and to facilitate access to such data, information, products and services;

-- services; - (c) To improve global hydrographic capability, capacity, training, science and techniques; - (d) To establish and enhance the development of international standards for hydrographic data, information, products, services and techniques and to achieve the greatest possible uniformity in the use of these standards; - (e) To give authoritative and timely guidance on all hydrographic matters to States and international organizations; - (f) To facilitate coordination of hydrographic activities among the Member States; and - (g) To enhance cooperation on hydrographic activities among States on a regional basis.
+- c.
+To improve global hydrographic capability, capacity, training, science and techniques; - d.
+To establish and enhance the development of international standards for hydrographic data, information, products, services and techniques and to achieve the greatest possible uniformity in the use of these standards; - e.
+To give authoritative and timely guidance on all hydrographic matters to States and international organizations; - f.
+To facilitate coordination of hydrographic activities among the Member States; and - g.
+To enhance cooperation on hydrographic activities among States on a regional basis.

-3. Strategic assumptions
+3. STRATEGIC ASSUMPTIONS

-The strategic assumptions are identified as "strengths" (S), "weaknesses" (W) "opportunities" (O) or "threats" (T) for the implementation of IHO objectives.
+The strategic assumptions are identified as strengths (S), weaknesses (W) opportunities (O) or threats (T) for the implementation of IHO objectives.

-1. Status of hydrographic services / Benefits and beneficiaries
+Status of hydrographic services / Benefits and beneficiaries

-- 1.1 An adequate hydrographic infrastructure is an essential geospatial foundation layer (O). - 1.2 There is globally still insufficient awareness (and therefore funding) about the level and importance of hydrographic services (W).
+- 1.1 An adequate data-centric hydrographic infrastructure is an essential geospatial foundation layer to support the move to an open data environment.
+(O) - 1.2 There is globally still insufficient awareness (and therefore funding) about the level, value and importance of hydrographic services.
+(W) - 1.3 Training standards and regulations must keep up with technological developments.
+(O/W)